Hurricane Season by the Numbers

 As mentioned in our previous article on natural disasters, these catastrophic events bring contaminated waters, shifting ground and infrastructure, unhealthy increases in chemicals in the water and a marked decrease in access to uncontaminated resources.

 Understanding Floodwater Contaminants

-The most recent hurricane to hit the coast, Hurricane Florence, is sending both the coal industry and pig farmers into a frenzy.
+Another hurricane to hit the coast a couple years ago, Hurricane Florence, sent both the coal industry and pig farmers into a frenzy.

 According to the New York Times, “because of the storm, at least 110 lagoons in the state have either released pig waste into the environment or are at imminent risk of doing so.”
 And with enough pigs across the state to produce more than 10 billion gallons of waste annually, North Carolina is on the verge of a water crisis.

 While it sounds like a gas, pig waste in the aftermath of a hurricane is no laughing matter.
 Pig manure brings with it nitrates, and in excess, can be linked to a myriad of health issues.
 Bacteria such as E.coli and salmonella are often found in the waste pits.
 Some bacteria in the area are so advanced they’re antibiotic-resistant, which is worrisome to residents and locals in the area who rely on private well water for their families.

 On top of dealing with pig waste leaching into the groundwater, residents in the path of Florence are also dealing with the industrial businesses around them.
 In North Carolina, the coal industry powers the region.
 But the byproduct of the industry—coal ash—carries with it high levels of arsenic, lead, and mercury.
 Coal ash that gets picked up by hurricane winds could easily make its way into the streams, and that could spell t-r-o-u-b-l-e for residents everywhere.

 In an Emergency, is a Water Treatment Plant Enough?